Swap the Christmas tree for a palm tree and discover these top Christmas holiday destinations.

 Cienfuegos is known as Cuba’s ‘Pearl of the South’.
 It’s a coastal hub for yacht lovers and a home to Cuba’s best facilitated marina.
 Start your sailing holiday here and explore the coast of the Caribbean’s largest island.
 There are about 20 marinas and nautical centres all around Cuba’s coast.
 Do your Christmas chopping in Cienfuegos and then go inland for a family hike on Christmas day.
 Fly into Havana, where the colonial architecture, cobblestone streets, galleries and museums will no doubt be consumed by the festive spirit.

-Centrally located in the heart of the Caribbean archipelago, Martinique is a great winter destination to experience Christmas on a yacht.
+Centrally located in the heart of the Caribbean archipelago, a sailing holiday in Martinique is a great winter destination to experience Christmas on a yacht.
 Officially a region of France, Martinique offers stunning white sand beaches on the south coast and unique black sand beaches on the north.
 Spend Christmas snorkelling beautiful reefs and swimming in secluded bays.

 Martinique’s French culture and style — which is most apparent in its fine seaside resorts and boutique shopping scene — mixes with a West Indian influence to create an interesting setting of warmth, music, and delicious food.
 One of the most popular yachting hubs is Le Marin, which is only a short ride from the Martinique airport.
 The marina here is well-stocked to provide you with Christmas lunch supplies, and it sits on a beautiful lagoon.
 From here, you can set sail and explore the beautiful south coast and the city of Fort de France, and it’s only a short day sail to the Grenadines.

-If the Caribbean is too far to travel for a holiday break, Tenerife, with its strong winds and crystal clear water, is the perfect spot.
+If the Caribbean is too far to travel for a holiday break, renting a boat in Tenerife, with its strong winds and crystal clear water, is the perfect spot.
 Discover the beauty of a sandy Christmas while sailing the Tenerife coast on a beautiful yacht.
 It’s always sunny in the Canary Islands, so Christmas here will be a warm one.

 Tenerife attracts over 10 million visitors each year, making winter by far the best time to go.
 The southwestern resorts of Playa de las Americas, Costa Adeje and Los Cristianos are the most popular coastal hubs.
 Take the cable car up to the summit of the Mount Teide volcano, Spain’s highest mountain.
 Snorkel with turtles or sail further out to catch a sight of the majestic whales and playful dolphins.
 However you spend it, Christmas in Tenerife will be a memorable one.